stamen/slackbot-track/README.md

 Slack time tracker

-Use slack to record your time on projects
+Use slack to record your time on projects.

 E.g.: